chrison999/mycroft-skill-bitcoin-enhanced/README.md

 The bitcoin statistics are obtained from bitcoinaverage.com.
 (https://api.bitcoinaverage.com/all)

-The original skill assumes the currency is  US dollars (USD).
+[The original skill assumes the currency is  US dollars (USD) and only provided the 24-hour average price.
+I have expanded the statistic to include all of the following:

+- Asking Price
+- Bid Price
+- Last Price
+- 24-hour Average Price
+- Volume (in BTC)

-What I have done is create a regex to distinguish between the currencies available at bitcoinaverage.
+As well, I have created a regex to distinguish between the currencies available at bitcoinaverage.
 The current list of available currencies is as follows: